census-instrumentation/opencensus-specs/metrics/Gauge.md

 ## Derived Gauge API

 The value that is published for gauges is an instantaneous measurement of an `int64` or `double` value.
 This gauge is self sufficient once created, so users should never need to interact with it.
 The value of the gauge is observed from the `object` and a `callback function`.
 The callback function is invoked whenever metrics are collected, meaning the reported value is up-to-date.
-The implementation should keep a `WeakReference` to the object and it is the user's responsibility to manage the lifetime of the object.

 The following general operations MUST be provided by the API:
 * Defining a `name`, `description`, `unit`, `labelKeys`, `resource` and `constantLabels` which are fixed labels that always apply to a gauge.
 This should give back gauge object to add new time series, remove time series and clear all time series.